djacheson/Coursera_DataScience/Reproducible_Research/RepData_PeerAssesment1_DONE/PA1_template.md

 ```

 ### Imputing the missing values using the mean number of steps per interval
+Missing values will be imputed based on the mean number of steps for a given interval in the day.

-First, generate the mean number of steps per interval (as above):
+1. Generate the mean number of steps per interval (as above):

 ```r
 library(plyr)
 stepsPerInterval <- ddply(activity,.(interval), summarize, steps = mean(steps, na.rm=T))
 ```

-Using a loop, create a vector of imputed values.
+2. Using a loop, create a vector of imputed values.
 If an NA is found in steps, replace the value with the mean number of steps for that interval of the day.

 ```r